Rafael Mercadante

-Rafael Mercadante Mena (born Mexico Federal District, 15 May 1973) is an actor, television host, singer and radio DJ who has worked in both Mexico and the United States.
+Rafael Mercadante Mena is a Mexican actor, television host, singer and radio DJ who has worked in both Mexico and the United States.
 In the 1990s he was cast in soap operas such as El Manantial and El Privilegio de Amar, as well performing in films and plays.
 He later went on to host several television programs, and in 2007, won an Emmy Award after hosting "El Desfile de las Rosas" (The Rose Parade) for Univision, in Los Angeles, California.